mocktomata/mocktomata/.changeset/kind-gifts-agree.md

 ---

 Remove extra serialization of the metadata.
-This extra serialization is not needed, and without it enable us to mask the metadata much better.
+This extra serialization is not needed.

+Masking on metadata will work correctly when this is removed.

+It's a breaking change as the `SpecRecord` are incompatible.